santonsh/documents/AcademicProject_HardwareAcceleratedInference.md

 - The students are expected to be able to organize their work and keep pace with set milestones
 - The students are expected to have above average understanding of machine learning
 - Machine learning course is a pre-request
+- The project is considered rather challenging and effort consuming.
+Applicants shoud consider it when applying